Dog Training Videos

 4 dogs from 4 different households working on obedience simultaneously.

-"Before" & "After" Video: HIGHLY reactive Doodle Guinness & Cattle-Dog mix Sydney & AFTER.
-AWESOME results in just 2 weeks!
+"Before" & "After" with their OWNERS Video: HIGHLY reactive Doodle Guinness & Cattle-Dog mix Sydney.
+AWESOME results in just 3 weeks!

 Cattle Dog Max: Urban Off Leash